paparazzi/flyingrobotcommander/README.md

 On startup, the FRC reads the main Paparazzi UAV configuration file `$PPRZ_HOME/conf/conf.xml`.
 Configuration data contained in the `conf.xml` and the associated airframe/flight plan files is used to initialize the FRC server.
 Note that the `--subscribe` option is also used to initialize runtime related aircraft data that includes `ivy bus messages`.
-It is recommended to start FRC server prior to starting the Paparazzi server to acquire a complete message dictionary.
+It is recommended to start the FRC server prior to starting the Paparazzi server to acquire a complete message dictionary.
 The `--file` option is used to configure client related data( see `frc_conf.xml` for an example of the default client configuration file).